solodev/gear-module/README.md

 ## Step 1: Add the Form
  - gear-form.tpl

-Create a calendar for the Photo Gallery and upload the following form.
+Create a calendar for the Gear Gallery and upload the following form.
 This module will use category template for the details, so please follow our tutorial on doing that here!
 ADD LINK!

 ```
 <link href="/core/fileparse.php/15/urlt/cms-style.css" rel="stylesheet">